No Results Found

 This being the case, the short answer is that if a position is disestablished, you cannot hire a new employee into it – simply because it no longer exists.

+When can you recruit after making someone redundant?
 The process prior to disestablishing a position in your business is also critical to transparency and risk reduction – given how frequently employees losing their jobs due to their position being disestablished (or made redundant) challenge the decision with a grievance.

 The risk of grievance is reduced significantly if the employer follows the correct restructuring process leading up to any positions being established or disestablished.
 The process can also get messy if any performance management of the employee has taken place leading up to this process.
 This can be challenged as a sham redundancy- buts that’s another blog topic!